NicksonCheng/leecode/README.md

 - 📝 maxLand
 - 📝 3341.
 Find Minimum Time to Reach Last Room I
 - 📝 rottingFruit
+- ✅ 3015.
+Count the Number of Houses at a Certain Distance I
 - ✅ 547.
 Number of Provinces
 - ✅ 463.
 Island Perimeter